SaifBodu/motion-detection-system/README.md

 A real-time motion detection system using OpenCV in Python.
 This project captures video from a webcam or video file, processes it frame-by-frame, and detects any motion in the scene.
 When motion is detected, it can log the event, save frames, or trigger alerts.

 🔧 Features:
-📹 Real-time video feed (webcam or video file)
+📹 Real-time video feed (webcam or video file).

-🕵️‍♂️ Motion detection using frame differencing
+🕵️‍♂️ Motion detection using frame differencing.

-📝 Timestamped motion logging
+📝 Timestamped motion logging.

 💾 Save motion-detected frames or short clips